But why, out of all the other jungles in Borneo you can visit, should Ulu Temburong in Brunei be the one you choose?

 By land: If you have visited Mulu Caves and are in Miri, it’s only 30 minutes drive from the Brunei border and you can either get a bus from Pujut Bus Terminal at 8.15am or 3.45pm for RM50 or hire a private taxi to pick you up and drop you off door to door for RM70.
 We chose the latter and would recommend Paul on +673 878 2521 (mobile) or +6013 833 2231 (landline).

-If you are travelling around the rest of Asia, we recommend you check bus, boat and train schedules ahead of time with 12Go Asia website.
-You can also book your tickets in advance online (as we did) to save time and hassle.
+If you are travelling around the rest of Asia, visit our Train Tickets page to check bus, boat and train schedules ahead of time.
+Save hassle by booking in advance - that's what we did!

 Where to stay in Bandar Seri Bagawan before your jungle experience